-Consider an immediate annuity to turn a portion of your savings into a reliable income stream that will last for as long as you want, and won’t be subject to market ups and downs.
+Consider an immediate annuity to turn a portion of your savings into a reliable income stream that will last for as long as you select and won’t be subject to market ups and downs.

 A deferred income annuity may make sense if you want to add certainty to your retirement planning in the years leading up to retirement.
 For instance, if you have recently had investment gains and want to use some of those gains to guarantee a certain level of annuity payments in the future, likely at the start of your retirement, a deferred income annuity may make sense.